mariguimaraes/hystorian_/README.md

 We would be gratefull if you cited it if it was usefull for your research

-You can install the package using Pip.
+You can install the package using pip, you can find it here https://pypi.org/project/hystorian/.

+Simply run: ```pip install hystorian```

 ## Structure of an hdf5 file
 An hdf5 file has a tree-like structure consisting of groups (folders) and datasets.
 Each groups and datasets can have attributes attached to them.
 An attribute is a small metadata containing informations about the corresponding dataset or group.
 Here we use them to store general information about the data or parameters of the post-processing.